 InsightIDR operates on a continuous deployment model.
 We understand it is absolutely critical that we do not introduce noisy detections, and that we prioritize up-time and builds to ensure quality in feature rollout models.

 Here are a few tenets of our methodology that ensure availability and quality:

-While we operate on a continuous deployment model—so detections, data parsers, and the Insight Agent stay up to date automatically, we take several steps in our feature releases to prioritize quality.
-This includes early access and beta programs, applying detections against anonymized community data, and heavily investing in extensible services that are shared across the Insight cloud.
+While we operate on a continuous deployment model—so detections, data parsers, and the Insight Agent stay up to date automatically—we take several steps in our feature releases to prioritize quality.
+This includes early access and beta programs, applying detections against anonymized community data, and heavily investing in extensible services that are shared across the Insight Platform.

-Solve multiple use cases with the Insight cloud.
+Solve multiple use cases with the Insight Platform.
 Half of our InsightIDR customers use another Insight product, such as InsightVM for vulnerability management.

 InsightIDR is priced by total number of assets in your organization.
 This is in deliberate contrast to data volume, events per second, or any other “consumption-based” pricing model.
 Organizations are often challenged with rising data costs (overages) and exponentially huge upsells over time.
 With InsightIDR, you get a transparent model that allows for consistent budgeting and no surprises.
 You aren’t forced to choose between ingesting different types of security data due to prohibitive costs.

 With the standard InsightIDR subscription, any ingested logs are stored and available for search, visualization, and investigations for one year.
 This data retention time is entirely flexible: your subscription can be tailored to exactly meet your business and compliance needs.
 As you expand with InsightIDR, you don’t need to worry about scaling infrastructure, versions, or patches.
 See our pricing page for further details here.